-This summer, Sufyan will be adding an air quality reporting feature to the current Air Watch Bay Area website and optimizing the site for mobile, among other things.
+Over the past year, Sufyan has worked to add an air quality reporting feature to the current Air Watch Bay Area website and optimized the site for mobile.
+He is currently working on translations for the site as well as on other features.
 Having worked for the Carnegie Mellon CREATE Lab, he is passionate about implementing web tools to empower communities and creating compelling visualizations to share insights into our world.

-Kelsey is a Drexel co-op student who has been working on the upkeep of the Fair Tech Collective media pages as well as researching different means of adding visual monitoring to the Meaning from Monitoring project.
-She is hoping to pursue a graduate degree in Public Policy with a focus in Environmental Policy and is thankful for the opportunity to work with Environmental Justice communities and learn firsthand how citizen science and access to clear, usable data is vital in aiding such communities in accomplishing their social and political goals.
+Kelsey is a former Drexel co-op student who has been working on the upkeep of the Fair Tech Collective media pages.
+She has researched different means of adding visual monitoring as well as helped with the design of parts of the final reports on the Meaning from Monitoring project.
+She is moving on to pursue a graduate degree in Public Policy with a focus in Environmental Policy and is thankful for the opportunity to work with Environmental Justice communities and learn firsthand how citizen science and access to clear, usable data is vital in aiding such communities in accomplishing their social and political goals.

 B.A., Environmental Studies, Bryn Mawr College

 Pursuing M.S., Geographic Information Science for Development and Environment, Clark University

 Sarah was a Summer of Maps Fellow at Azavea and she conducted a geospatial data analysis project with the Fair Tech Collective investigating petrochemical pollution footprint in the San Francisco Bay area.
 She is passionate about the use of maps and spatial analysis to expose and communicate issues of environmental injustice.
 She had a great time working with the Fair Tech Collective to analyze petrochemical pollution and map its spread throughout the San Francisco Bay area.
 See her blog on the project here.